limcaroline/layn-letters/README.md

 - `SECRET_KEY`, `DATABASE_URL`, and other secrets via environment variables.
 - `DEBUG=False` in production; `ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` set.
-- HTTPS forced on Heroku; HSTS enabled.
-- Authentication and authorization enforced in all create/update/delete views.
+- Authentication and authorization applied to all create/update/delete views.

 ---